25 Best Steam games you can play right now

 Developer: Larian Studios

 Into VR gaming?
-Check out our list of upcoming PSVR 2 games to get lost in the experience.
+Check out our list of upcoming PSVR 2 games to get lost in the experience, or see what else awaits us with our roundup of upcoming PC games.

 Malindy is a freelance video games writer for outlets like Eurogamer, PLAY, PCGamer and Edge Magazine, who also occasionally works in game design consultation and localization.
 As a Japanese speaker, she enjoys Japanese pop culture and is always on the hunt for the next game from the Land of the Rising Sun.
 She also particularly enjoys narrative-focused games and cute indies, and always seeks to learn more about the business-side of the gaming industry.